tkideneb1999/WFCCity/README.md

 The Unity Project then contains an Editor tool to import this file and generate the necessary prototype assets from them as well as link them together.

 For each mesh 4 prototypes are generated, covering all 4 possible 90 degree rotations.
+These are then assigned to the WFC Script

 ## Pictures